 You should not use Google Drive to save and send credit card information.
 Although Google Drive offers secure servers for your stored information, your Google account is never completely secure.
 If somebody accesses your Google account, they can view your files.

-In today’s in-depth guide, you’ll learn:
+In this in-depth guide, you’ll learn:

-• An overview of Google Drive’s security and encryption
+An overview of Google Drive’s security and encryption.

-• If you should save credit card info on Google Drive
+If you should save credit card info on Google Drive.

-• Tips for storing and sending credit card info on Google Drive
+Tips for storing and sending credit card info on Google Drive.

-Google Drive Security & Encryption: Overview
+Google Drive Security and Encryption: Overview

 Simply put, Google Drive offers exceptional security and encryption for your stored files and information.
 For this reason, it’s highly unlikely cybercriminals can access your Google Drive files through server hacks and breaches.